tiagohcorreia/LAPR2/docs/sprintC/US013/02.analysis/Readme.md

-# US 013 - Sort Employees
+# US 013 - List all employees

 ## 2. Analysis